carlosdavila91/carlosdavila91.github.io/en/_posts/2020-05-15-sant-boi-intro.md

 ---
-title: Sant Boi Building Renovation Strategy.
-A little bit of Spanish Construction History (in a nutshell!)
+title: A little bit of Spanish Construction History (in a nutshell!)
 date: 2020-05-15
 author: Carlos Dávila Luelmo
 lang: en